LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio_rev_1.rst

 In this studio, we will practice the common Git commands used when multiple people work on the same code base.

-You and a partner will begin by coding in tag-team shifts.
-By the end of the task you should have a good idea about how to have two people work on the same code at the same time.
+You and a partner will code in tag-team shifts.
+By the end of the studio, you should have a good idea about how two people can work on the same code at the same time.
 You will learn how to:

 #.
 Quickly add code in pull + push cycles *(Important!
 This is the fundamental
    process!)*